-- Stir constantly until mixture begins to boil over.
+- Stir constantly until the mixture boils over.

 - Reduce heat as necessary to maintain boiling level without it boiling over.
-Over time, the mixture will begin to thicken and reduce in size.
+Over time, the mixture will thicken and reduce in size.
 Keep stirring from time to time.

-- To confirm that fudge is ready, dab a bit on a plate while saucepan is removed from heat.
-Use a spoon and stir vigorously, if ready fudge will thicken and then harden.
-If this does not occur, return saucepan to heating element continue reducing mixture.
+- To confirm that fudge is ready, dab a bit on a plate while the saucepan is removed from heat.
+Use a spoon and stir vigorously, if ready, fudge will thicken and then harden.
+If this does not occur, return the saucepan to the heating element and continue reducing mixture.

-- When mixture is ready, remove from heat and stir frequently with a spoon until it starts to harden.
-When nearly ready, pour onto the plate and allow to cool.
+- When the mixture is ready, remove from heat and stir frequently with a spoon until it begins to harden.
+When nearly ready, pour onto the plate and allow it to cool.